vrivera2017/vrivera2017.github.io/personal-site/content/_index.md

 **5/2019:** I attended the JobKit Developer's Conference at the White House with David Lee to participate in discussions on education and jobs with various government leaders.

+**4/2019:** I attended the CRA Grad Cohort for Women in Computing in Chicago, Illinois on a full travel scholarship.

+**3/2019:** I attended the CRA Grad Cohort for Underrepresented Minorities and People With Disabilities in Waikoloa Village, Hawaii on a full travel scholarship.

 [hmc]: https://www.hmc.edu/
 [compmedia]: https://grad.soe.ucsc.edu/computational-media
 [t4good]: https://tech4good.soe.ucsc.edu/